HomeProject InformationProject Team

 Wesley Lowman

-Wesley Lowman (2023-present) is a senior majoring in computer science and minoring in finance.
-He is from Decatur, Alabama, and his career goal is to start his own business some time in the near future.
-He is currently adapting an existing online project, "George Eliot in Weimar" as an interactive map for publication on the George Eliot Archive.
+Wesley Lowman (2022-present) is a recent graduate of Auburn University in Computer Science.
+He is from Decatur, Alabama and his career goal is to start his own business some time in the near future.
+In the past, he has collaborated with the CSSE Senior Design students to create and adapt software for the George Eliot Chronology subproject in order to make it dynamic and editable.
+He currently is adapting Bob Muscutt's online project, "George Eliot in Weimar," into an interactive map.

 #